Technical architecture overview for IT teams evaluating AccessPoint

 All data resides in the customer's Azure tenant in the region selected during deployment.
 No data is transmitted to or stored in other regions unless the customer explicitly configures Azure geo-replication.

-Canadian federal departments: For GC-specific data residency requirements, ITSG-33 control mapping, and GC Cloud Guardrails compliance, see the GC Security Controls Reference.
+Canadian federal departments: For GC-specific data-residency requirements, ITSG-33 control mapping, and GC Cloud Guardrails compliance, see the GC Security Controls Reference.

 Customer Data Locations